geo-mak/interconnect/SPECS.md

 - **Definition**: A dynamically sized group of elements.
 - **Representation**: `u32` length-prefixed sequence of values of the storage type.
 - **Storage**:
-  - Inline: 16-bytes metadata consists of the size and the pointer to the elements's region.
+  - Inline: Metadata consists of the size and the pointer to the elements's region.
   - Outline: Sequence of values of the storage type.
 - **Syntax**: `[T]`, where `T` is the storage type.